theGeekyLad/hopsearch-extension/README.md

 <!-- If you're here, you're probably not going to install it via the Chrome Extensions store but, hey, that's the easiest way to go. -->

 As of now, head over to [releases](https://github.com/theGeekyLad/hopsearch-extension/releases) and pick up the latest you can find.
-The instructions to install are also provided and won't take you over a minute or two!

 Once done, hit `Alt+H` to fire up the extension _(and maybe ... pin it?)_.